teddynghk/teddynghk.github.io/README.md

 ** Aim **

-The aim of the website is to help users write an article faster with customised limitation such as keep writing in 5 minutes.
+The website is to help users write an article faster and continuously under customised word or time limit.
+This project includes using HTML, CSS and jQuery.

 ---